Columns configuration is specified by parameter columns and all settings are managed on its level.

 Related sample: Filtering.
 Using Built-in Means

-For more details, read the Filtering article.
+For more details, read the Filtering article and Webix Tutorials.

-You are allowed to sort data in columns.
-The way of sorting depends on the column sorting type.
+You can enable sorting for columns.
+The sorting is specified by the sort attribute.
+The way of sorting depends on the data type.
 There are several predefined sorting types:

 Activating sorting for a specific column